MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ne-storport-scsi_unit_control_type.md

 ### -field ScsiUnitReportInternalData

 Reserved for system use.
-Available starting in WIN11_NEXT.
+Available starting in Windows 11, version 22H2.

 ### -field ScsiUnitControlMax